The Holy Family — Together

 Three days of searching, then a startling scene

-What follows is three anxious days of searching before they finally find him — not lost, not in danger, but "in the temple courts, sitting among the teachers, listening to them and asking them questions" (Luke 2:46, NIV), with the surrounding adults "amazed at his understanding and his answers" (Luke 2:47, NIV).
+What follows is three anxious days of searching before they finally find him — not lost, not in danger, but "in the temple, sitting among the teachers, listening to them and asking them questions" (Luke 2:46, RSV-CE), with the surrounding adults "amazed at his understanding and his answers" (Luke 2:47, RSV-CE).
 It's a jarring image precisely because of how undramatic it is.
 Jesus isn't missing in any conventional sense.
 He's exactly where he apparently intended to be.

 A question that isn't quite an apology

-Mary's reaction, understandably, is not relief alone: "Son, why have you treated us like this?
-Your father and I have been anxiously searching for you" (Luke 2:48, NIV).
-Jesus's reply doesn't offer the apology the question seems to invite: "Why were you searching for me?
-Didn't you know I had to be in my Father's house?"
-(Luke 2:49, NIV).
-Luke is careful to note that his parents "did not understand what he was saying to them" — an honest admission that this moment, even for the two people closest to him, didn't resolve into easy clarity.
+Mary's reaction, understandably, is not relief alone: "Son, why have you treated us so?
+Behold, your father and I have been looking for you anxiously" (Luke 2:48, RSV-CE).
+Jesus's reply doesn't offer the apology the question seems to invite: "How is it that you sought me?
+Did you not know that I must be in my Father's house?"
+(Luke 2:49, RSV-CE).
+Luke is careful to note that his parents "did not understand the saying which he spoke to them" — an honest admission that this moment, even for the two people closest to him, didn't resolve into easy clarity.

 A return to ordinary, unremarkable life

-What follows the tension is a quiet return to the familiar: "Then he went down to Nazareth with them and was obedient to them.
-But his mother treasured all these things in her heart" (Luke 2:51, NIV), and Jesus "grew in wisdom and stature, and in favor with God and man" (Luke 2:52, NIV).
+What follows the tension is a quiet return to the familiar: "And he went down with them and came to Nazareth, and was obedient to them; and his mother kept all these things in her heart" (Luke 2:51, RSV-CE), and Jesus "increased in wisdom and in stature, and in favor with God and man" (Luke 2:52, RSV-CE).
 After the one recorded exception, the Gospels close the door again on Jesus's childhood entirely — eighteen more years pass in near total silence before his public ministry begins, with this single story left standing as the only real glimpse anyone is given of the family life in between.

 Trivia